Sunwood-ai-labs/aws-terraform-sandbox/docs/README.en.md

    terraform apply
    ```

-6. Enter `yes` at the prompt to confirm.
+6. When prompted, type `yes` to confirm.

-7. Once deployment is complete, access the output public IP address to verify the Streamlit application.
+7. Once deployment is complete, access the public IP address displayed and verify the Streamlit application.

-8. After finishing your work, be sure to run the following command to delete resources:
+8. When you are finished working, be sure to run the following command to delete the resources:
    ```
    terraform destroy
    ```
-   Enter `yes` at the confirmation prompt.
+   Type `yes` when prompted for confirmation.

 > [!WARNING]
-> The `terraform destroy` command will delete all created AWS resources.
-Before executing, ensure there is no data you want to retain.
+> The `terraform destroy` command will delete all AWS resources created.
+Before running, make sure you have no data to keep.

 ## 📂 Project Structure